 Quashing a Habitual Traffic Offender Declaration

 Prior to October 2017, you could have been declared a habitual traffic offender if a court in NSW convicted you of a relevant offence and in the five years prior, you had been convicted of at least two other relevant offences if they were committed on different occasions.
-The effect of a Habitual Traffic Offender Declaration (HTOD) was that the Roads and Maritime Service (RMS) would impose a further five-year licence disqualification, on top of the disqualification imposed by the court when dealing with the most recent offence.
+The effect of a Habitual Traffic Offender Declaration (HTOD) was that Transport for NSW would impose a further five-year licence disqualification, on top of the disqualification imposed by the court when dealing with the most recent offence.